 The buildings in the Historic Center of Arequipa have an original architectural style.
 The Italian Baroque style, the Spanish Plateresque style and the Andean originality were mixed.
 The Historic Center of Arequipa is surrounded by a magical countryside and fascinating villages where we can still see pre-Inca agricultural terraces or « andenes » that are still used by the farmers of the villages of Chilina, Socabaya, Paucarpata, Characato and Sabandia.

-In the department of Arequipa, we can find two of the deepest canyons of the world: The Colca Canyon (located in the province of Caylloma) and the Cotahuasi Canyon (located in the province of La Union).
+In the department of Arequipa, we can find two of the deepest canyons of the world that you can discover when you travel to Arequipa: The Colca Canyon (located in the province of Caylloma) and the Cotahuasi Canyon (located in the province of La Union).
 We can also find the fascinating Valley of Volcanoes located in Andahua and the beautiful Mollendo, Camana and Puerto Inca beaches.

 The Colca Valley is in Arequipa, three hours by car from the capital.
-It is one of the region’s main tourist destinations because we can find one of the deepest canyons of the world there, along with beautiful landscapes, fauna and a living culture we can still admire.
+It is one of the region’s main tourist destinations because we can find one of the deepest canyons of the world there, along with beautiful landscapes, fauna and a living culture we can still admire in our Arequipa trips.

 Arequipa stands out from other cities since it was the seat of civil, popular and democratic rebellions.
 It has also been the birthplace of the country’s prominent intellectual, political and religious characters.